plone/training/theming/ttw-advanced-2.rst

    To avoid conflict and to accomodate the inherited Barceloneta, ensure that your theme file has a different name such as :file:`front.html`.

-Exercise 5 - Convert the theme to be a visitor-only theme
+Exercise 5 - Convert The Theme To Be A Visitor-Only Theme
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this exercise we will alter our theme from the previous exercise to make it into a visitor-only theme.